 7.3A.1 General

 As described in TS 23.273 [35], UE-positioning-related services can be instigated from the 5GC for an SL-MT-LR location service to obtain ranging/sidelink positioning location results for a group of UEs, or from the UE in case of an SL-MO-LR location service to obtain sidelink positioning/ranging location results using one or more other UEs with the assistance of an LMF.
 The complete sequence of operations in the 5GC is defined in TS 23.273 [35].
-This clause defines the overall sequences of operations that occur in the LMF and UE.7.3A.2 SL-MT-LR Service Support
+This clause defines the overall sequences of operations that occur in the LMF and UE.

+NOTE 1: The maximum number of other UEs (i.e., UEs 2 to n in this clause) is 63 in this version of specification.

+7.3A.2 SL-MT-LR Service Support

 Figure 7.3A.2-1 shows the sequence of operations for an SL-MT-LR location service, starting at the point where the AMF initiates the service in the LMF.